binhut2001/binhut2001/README.md

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day
-- Coding at least 4 hours a day
+- Coding at least 3 hours a day
-- Exercising 3 days a week
+- Exercising 4 days a week
-- Improving my CV with some education apart from university
+- Improving my resume with new skills and projects

 #### :computer: Programming languages and tools:
 <p>